krbz999/babonus/README.md

 - `changeBonusId(object, oldId, newId)` changes the identifier of the bonus with the given id on the document to the new id.
 - `findTokensInRangeOfAura(object, id)` returns all token documents that are in range of an aura with the given id on the document.
 - `openBabonusWorkshop(object)` opens the Build-a-Bonus workshop for the given document.
+- `getBonuses(object)` returns all bonuses on the document as a nested array, in the same format as `findBonus`.
+- `getAllContainingTemplates(tokenDoc)` returns the ids of all templates on the scene that overlap with the Token Document.
+- `getMinimumDistanceBetweenTokens(tokenA, tokenB)` returns the minimum distance between two Token placeables, evaluating every grid cell that they occupy.